 National legislation and formal education standards and norms on access to schooling and, in particular, the legal entitlement or obligation to attend school; and administrative data from ministries of education on the structure of the education system.

 Record the number of grades of primary and secondary education that are guaranteed.
 If using ages rather than grades, subtract from the upper age, either the lower age if it is an age at which a child should be in primary school or, if not, subtract the official entrance age to primary school.
 If the upper age is the age at the start of the last year of free or compulsory education, it will be necessary to add 1 to the result.
 YF123 = number of years of free primary and secondary education (ISCED levels 1, 2 and 3) YC123 = number of years of compulsory primary and secondary education (ISCED levels 1, 2 and 3)

 Number of grades of primary and secondary education which are (a) free from tuition fees and/or (b) compulsory according to national legislation.
 If the number of grades is not specified, the age range in which education is (a) free and/or (b) compulsory may be used instead.
 Data on the structure (entrance age and duration) of each level of education are also required.

 The existence of national legislation guaranteeing the right to education at given ages and/or grades demonstrates the government's commitment to ensuring that children and young people attend school regularly.
-The greater the number of years guaranteed the more likely that children and young people will remain in school longer and have the opportunity to acquire the necessary skills and competencies at each level of education.
+The greater the number of years of pre-primary education that are guaranteed, the more likely children will be well-prepared for entry to primary education at the appropriate time.

 The existence of national legislation does not guarantee that countries ensure that it is implemented effectively and that parents are indeed ensuring their children benefit from the provision available.